RobertMoore84/Leveraging-social-media-and-community-science-data-for-Environmental-Niche-Models-/README.md

   - Use `LossGainCalculations.R` to visualize the differences between the models.

 ### Niche Overlap Calculation:
-- Use the `SchoenersD.R` script to calculate Schoener's D and Warren's I to assess the niche overlap between the different models.
+- Use the `SchoeD.R` script to calculate Schoener's D and Warren's I to assess the niche overlap between the different models.

 ---